wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-passwords-set-expiration-policy.md

 2. Do one of the following:

-	- To see whether a single user’s password is set to never expire, run the following cmdlet by using the user principal name (UPN) (for example, aprilr@contoso.partner.onmschina.cn) or the user ID of the user you want to check: `Get-MSOLUser -UserPrincipalName <user ID> | Select PasswordNeverExpires`
+	- To see whether a single userâs password is set to never expire, run the following cmdlet by using the user principal name (UPN) (for example, aprilr@contoso.partner.onmschina.cn) or the user ID of the user you want to check: `Get-MSOLUser -UserPrincipalName <user ID> | Select PasswordNeverExpires`

 	- To see the "Password never expires" setting for all users, run the following cmdlet: `Get-MSOLUser | Select UserPrincipalName, PasswordNeverExpires`